-Hema Kadia – Let’s summarize, Why we need Lean NFV?
+Hema Kadia – Let’s summarize, Why do we need Lean NFV?

 How Lean NFV can accelerate deployment of 5G

-And this gives some very focused solution that can be deployed quickly.
+And this gives some very focused solutions that can be deployed quickly.
 And so the operators and the vendors are fostering this really as we speak.
-I think we’ll see much more function at the cell site and the cell site is sometimes the tower and sometimes it’s in street furniture nearby.
+I think we’ll see much more function at the cell site, and the cell site is sometimes the tower, and sometimes it’s in street furniture nearby.
 And this stuff can be pretty powerful.
-And you can put some compute infrastructure there.
-And I think you’ll see more compute infrastructure there where you need it to be very close to a workload.
+And you can put some computing infrastructure there.
+And I think you’ll see more computing infrastructure there where you need it to be very close to a workload.

 Lean NFV current implementations & future directions

-Hema Kadia – Are the architecture aspects of Lean NFV and the deployments mode you explained, already supported by Lean NFV.
+Hema Kadia – Are the architecture aspects of Lean NFV and the deployment mode you explained already supported by Lean NFV?
 What features are currently supported?